cutegirl520/DeepLearn-XeonCafPhi/docs/installation.md

 **CUDA compute capability**: devices with compute capability <= 2.0 may have to reduce CUDA thread numbers and batch sizes due to hardware constraints.
 Your mileage may vary.

-Once installed, check your times against our [reference performance numbers](performance_hardware.html) to make sure
+Once installed, check your times against our [reference performance numbers](performance_hardware.html) to make sure everything is configured properly.

+Ask hardware questions on the [caffe-users group](https://groups.google.com/forum/#!forum/caffe-users).